 The solution of any critical and dilemmatic conditions depends heavily upon the decision made by individuals.
-The decision making can be understood as relative phenomena which depend heavily upon different crucial external environmental factors such as cognitive learning and surrounding environment.
+The Business decision making can be understood as relative phenomena which depend heavily upon different crucial external environmental factors such as cognitive learning and surrounding environment.
 In the life of a human being there are a number of different incidents and events, where he has to make different decisions.
 There can be different factors that can cast direct or indirect impact over the instinct of a human being to make a decision especially in the conditions of an ethical dilemma.

 In the context of this discussion, the prime quest of the paper is to ascertain the factors that can affect the choice of the individual where is has to make any ethical decision (Nelson & Quick, 2007).
 For the purpose of reflecting the scenario in the most effective manner, a hypothetical situation has been taken into account within the paper.
 As per the situation, an accounted is encouraged to inflate the expense account for the purpose earning more.
 In this situation, the accountant is required to make decision regarding his choice.
 The paper aims to reveal that whether it is the moral development of a human being or cultural values of the organization for which he works, which can affect his choice and decisions in critical and ethically dilemmatic conditions.